carashri/Predicting-ICU-Mortality/README.md

 If  the machine learning model were used, an average savings of 22.5% (approximately $1.19 million) could be achieved.
 Additionally, 80% of the patients who are at the end of life would be flagged after 24 hours of hospital admission.
 If this model was applied to all community hospitals within the US, a savings of nearly $6.2 billion per year could be achieved.
 <br>
 #### Next steps
-A reasonable next step would be to create a stacked ensemble model, which would allow for a stronger algorithm to predict mortality in ICU patients.
+A reasonable next step would be to create a stacked ensemble model, which would combine this model with another predictive model using other features from the dataset.
+This would allow for a stronger algorithm to predict mortality in ICU patients.
 <br>
 #### About
 This project was completed in November 2020 as my second capstone for Springboard Data Science Bootcamp.
 My other projects can be found at https://github.com/carashri.